Steak Au Poivre is one of my husband's "signature" dishes to serve me on special occasions.

 This simple steak is one of my husband's "signature" dishes to serve me on a special occasion.

 My son was his sous when they made this for me on Mother's Day.
+I was such a happy mom!
+Serve this with roasted potatoes and fresh steamed green beans.
 And by the way - the potatoes in the photo came fresh from our garden...delish!

-Sprinkle the pepper evenly over both sides of each steak, pressing it in well with the heal of your hand.
+- Sprinkle the pepper evenly over both sides of each steak, pressing it in well with the heel of your hand.
 Let stand 30 minutes.

-Place a heavy oven proof skillet, preferably your cast iron one (you do have a cast iron fry pan right?
+- Place a heavy ovenproof skillet, preferably your cast-iron one (you do have a cast iron fry pan right?
 If not, get one and season it well, you will LOVE it) over high heat.
 When the pan is hot, put a layer of salt on the bottom, once the salt just starts to brown, add the steaks.
-Cook until browned, about 3 minutes; then turn and place a pat of butter on the top of each steak, dash your tabasco, Worcestershire, lemon juice and cognac into the pan, stand back and carefully pull the pan down to ignite the cognac, once the flame subsides, place in the oven and cook for 3 minutes more.
-Remove the steaks from the pan to warmed plates, swirl the drippings around and pour over the steak.
-Sprinkle with the parsley and chives and serve.
+Cook until browned, about 3 minutes; then turn and place a pat of butter on the top of each steak, place in the oven, and cook for 3 to 5 minutes more.
+Remove the steaks from the pan to warmed plates, then add a dash of tabasco, Worcestershire, lemon juice, and the cognac into the pan, stand back, and carefully pull the pan down to ignite the cognac, once the flame subsides swirl the drippings around and pour over the steak.
+Sprinkle with the parsley and chives and serve